Alternative investment: Art

 In a 1986 paper, William Baumol used the repeat sale method and compared prices of 500 paintings sold over 410 years before concluding that the average real annual return on art was 0.55%.
 Another study of high-quality oil paintings sold in Sweden between 1985 and 2016 determined the average return to be 0.6% annually.
 However, art gallerists are sometimes ambivalent to the idea of treating artwork as an investment.
 Art is also notoriously difficult to value, and there are quite a few factors to bear in mind for art valuation.

 Equity crowdfunding

 Equity crowdfunding platforms allow "the crowd" to review early-stage investment opportunities presented by entrepreneurs and take an equity stake in the business.
 Typically an online platform acts as a broker between investors and founders.
 These platforms differ greatly in the types of opportunities they will offer up to investors, how much due diligence is performed, degree of investor protections available, minimum investment size and so on.
-Equity crowdfunding platforms have seen a significant amount of success in the UK and, with the passing of JOBS Act Title III in early 2016, are now picking up steam in the United States.
+Equity crowdfunding platforms have been effective in the UK and were officially launched in the United States with the passing of JOBS Act Title III in early 2016.